openstack/kolla/doc/CONTRIBUTING.rst

        {
        }

-  - For OpenStack services there should be a entry in the ``services`` list in the ``cron.json.j2`` template file in ``ansible/roles/common/templates``.
+  - For OpenStack services there should be an entry in the ``services`` list in the ``cron.json.j2`` template file in ``ansible/roles/common/templates``.

 * Documentation